How to Know When You Need a Bigger – and Better - System

 The beauty of electrical panels, as a whole, is that very little – if any – routine maintenance is needed.
 The systems generally function very effectively and efficiently on their own, and only require service calls when water gets into them or an electrical component fails.

 If you’re remodeling your older home or experiencing intermittent flickering lights, fuses blowing or unexplained crackling sounds, call Fischer Electric today at 425-563-2900 or use the Contact Us form on our website (www.fischer-electric.com).
-Our experienced journeymen electricians will be happy to give you an estimate for getting your electrical panel up to speed and up to code.
+Our experienced journeymen electricians are happy to provide an estimate for getting your electrical panel up to speed and up to code.